Miami Marijuana Possession Attorney

 What Are the Penalties for Possession of Marijuana in Florida?

-Possession of more than 20 grams of marijuana or any amount of cannabis concentrate is classified as a third-degree felony.
-This can result in up to five years in prison, a fine of up to $5,000, or both.
-Additionally, individuals may face a permanent criminal record, affecting future employment and housing opportunities.
+- Felonies for Marijuana Possession.
+If you possess more than 20 grams of marijuana or any amount of cannabis concentrate, you face a third-degree felony.
+This charge brings up to five years in prison, a $5,000 fine, or both.
+A felony conviction may create a permanent criminal record that impacts employment and housing options.

 Marijuana Possession: Charges Reduced